LSBA Home

 Jennifer Gordon Lampton is the research attorney for Judge Nakisha Ervin-Knott with the Louisiana 4th Circuit Court of Appeal, Division A, in New Orleans.
 Previously, she was senior law clerk for Judge Ervin-Knott at Orleans Parish Civil District Court.
 She received a BS degree in management in 2009, with a focus on legal studies in business and political science, from the A.B.
 Freeman School of Business at Tulane University and her JD degree (Civil Law Division, Common Law Certificate) in 2012 from Loyola University College of Law.
 She was admitted to practice in Louisiana in 2014.

-Lampton is a member of the Louisiana State Bar Association’s Diversity Committee and Outreach Committee and was a member of the Leadership LSBA Class of 2019-20.
+Lampton served as a member of the Louisiana State Bar Association’s Diversity Committee and Outreach Committee and was a member of the 2019-20 Leadership LSBA Class.

-She is a member of the New Orleans Bar Association (current Young Lawyers Section secretary and 2021-22 YLS treasurer), the Greater New Orleans Louis A. Martinet Legal Society, Inc. and the A.P.
-Tureaud American Inn of Court.
+She is a member of the New Orleans Bar Association (current Young Lawyers Section vice chair; 2022-23 YLS secretary; and 2021-22 YLS treasurer), the Greater New Orleans Louis A. Martinet Legal Society, Inc. and the A.P.
+Tureaud American Inn of Court (current board member).

-Lampton and her husband Kevin have been married for nine years and are the parents of one child.
+Lampton and her husband Kevin have been married for 10 years and are the parents of one child.

 410 Royal St Ste 3020